Your true Icelandic winter adventure awaits. Book your tour now!

 9. CATCH THE NORTHERN LIGHTS

 What is it?
-The Northern Lights are a magical site on clear nights in Iceland from mid- September to mid-April.
+The Northern Lights are a magical site on clear nights in Iceland from mid-September to mid-April.
 The lights are caused by charged particles from the sun that enter the earth’s atmosphere and cause it to glow.
 These dancing lights are also known as aurora borealis.
-And one of the most awaited Iceland tourist attractions.
+It is one of the most awaited tourist attractions in Iceland.

 Why go?
 Chasing the Aurora Borealis is one of the most thrilling winter activities in Iceland.
 Located just below the Arctic Circle, Iceland is a great place to see the lights.
 The aurora paints the sky in shades of green, yellow, and purple.
 For space lovers, witnessing this rare cosmic event is an adventure of a lifetime.